Bellevue, Tennessee: Bellevue Public Library

 Bellevue's first library service was via bookmobile during World War II.
 The Bellevue Public Library opened in 1984 in the old woodshop/agriculture classroom building of the original Bellevue High School, built in 1931 and torn down in 1981 when the new Bellevue High School was built on the other side of Colice Jeanne Road.
 The former gymnasium at the back of the school became part of the Bellevue Community Center.
 Both the woodshop/agriculture building and the gymnasium were added in the 1950s.

 The new Bellevue Branch Library opened in January, 2015.
 The new Bellevue Branch features a children's area, teen area, computer space, café style coffee and vending area as well as meeting room space.

-Bellevue Park
+Red Caboose Park

 Bellevue Park is located on Colice Jeanne Road in Bellevue across from Bellevue Middle School and next to the Bellevue Branch Library.
 It is part of the Metro Nashville Parks System.
-The park is called Red Caboose Park due to the red caboose that sits on site.
+The park is more commonly referred to as Red Caboose Park by locals due to the red caboose that sits on site.
+On April 1, 2025, Metro Nashville Parks Board approved a name change to officially rename the park as Red Caboose Park, although updated signage and public facing evidence of the name change are not yet apparent.
 The park also has a log cabin (which was built by the town's founder, Abraham Louis Demoss, prior to 1800, and moved to the park from its original location a couple of miles away in about 2005) onsite.
-The park features an exercise path for walkers and joggers, as well as a playground built by community volunteers in 1996 as part of the Bellevue Bicentennial Celebration.
+The park features an exercise path for walkers and joggers, as well as a playground originally built by community volunteers in 1996 as part of the Bellevue Bicentennial Celebration.
+The original playground was replaced with a more modern, fenced playground in 2019.
+The update was driven by growing maintenance costs of the original, wooden playground as well as an effort to provide enhanced accessibility to play equipment.

 Red Caboose Park is the site of the annual Bellevue Community Picnic, which attracts around 20,000 people each year.